wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 In an elastic cloud enviornment, we need to ensure that our configurations can indeed <strong>instantiate</strong> additional capacity on a timely basis.
 Tests of elasticity should also include <strong>un-instantation</strong> to reduce the number of instances when load recedes below threshold steps.

+In each enviornment, we want to track <strong>availability</strong> over time, because that affects employee and customer productivity and satisfaction.

 <a name="ServerImages"></a>